terabitbaci/web-developers-toolkit/capstone-projects/api-capstone-step-by-step.md

     2.8. create the JS functionality (will integrate the API tests from the beginning)
 3. Convert the MVP into the final product

-    3.1. make the website easy to use by the visitor (3 click rule)
+    3.1. make the website easy to use by the visitor (3 clicks rule)

-    3.2. make website code easy to maintain (expensive comments where necessary)
+    3.2. make website code easy to maintain (extensive comments where necessary)

     3.3. add the necessary accessibility code